sArtHak03804/edtech-frontend/README.md

 ## 🎯 Future Enhancements
 - ✅ Instructor Dashboard
 - ✅ Quiz and Assessments
+- ✅ Documents  and Technical assistance
 - ✅ Payment Integration for Paid Courses
-- ✅ AI-based Course Recommendations

 ## 📜 License
 This project is licensed under the **MIT License**.